google/belief-localization/README.md

 ## Causal Tracing

 We gather causal tracing results from the first 2000 points in the CounterFact dataset, filtering to 652 correctly completed prompts when using GPT-J. The `window_sizes` argument controls which tracing window sizes to use.
 To reproduce all GPT-J results in the paper, run tracing experiments with for window sizes 10, 5, 3, and 1.
-This can be done with the following command:
+This can be done with the following steps.

+First, set the global variables in `experiments/tracing.py` (i.e. `CODE_DIR`, `BASE_DIR`, and `MODEL_DIR`) to desired values.
+Then, run:

 ```
 python -m experiments.tracing \